 One of the strongest predictors of professional success is whether someone has a mentor.
-Each department has a mentoring program, and COM programs include Faculty Fellows Mentoring Program, designed to increase engagement, retention and promotion of diverse faculty members, and the Mentoring Societies Program, designed around mutual interests of a junior faculty member and a senior mentoring facilitator.
+Each department has a mentoring program, and COM programs include the COMPAS (COM Peer Advancement Societies) Program, designed to provide peer mentorship around common professional goals with a senior mentoring facilitator.
 Learn about departmental mentoring programs and COM resources for faculty seeking a mentor, as well as for mentors and departments interested in developing or improving a mentorship program.
 Several of our outstanding faculty mentors have been honored with the College of Medicine Mentoring Awards.

 References to further resources